-The open segment runs from downtown Keystone Heights through upland pine woods and a rural setting to the western outskirts of Palatka, where it mostly parallels State Route 100.
+The open segment runs from Keystone Heights through upland pine woods and a rural setting to the western outskirts of Palatka, where it mostly parallels State Route 100.

 The rest of the Palatka-Lake Butler Trail is still under design and construction.
 There are plans to one day continue the trail toward the east coast of Florida and connect it to the Palatka-to-St. Augustine State Trail.

 Parking areas can be found, from west to east:

 - along the main street of Keystone Heights (shopping mall parking)

 - at Twin Lakes Park (6065 Twin Lakes Road)

 - at the east end of Grandin and SR 100